Australian contract law

-The law of contract in Australia is similar to other Anglo-American common law jurisdictions.

-Contract law in Australia differs from other jurisdictions because of statute law, and divergent development of common law by the High Court, particularly since the since the 1980s.
+The law of contract in Australia is similar to the contract law of other Anglo-American common law jurisdictions, but differences from other jurisdictions have arisen over time because of statute law and divergent development of common law in the High Court, particularly since the 1980s.

 A brief history

 Australian courts take the view that contract law arose in the actions of assumpsit, and concepts of motive and reliance.

 Bargain theory is an important part of how contract law is understood; quid pro quo, is understood to be an essential element.

 The law of equity plays an important role in Australian contracts, and will affect which remedies may be available when a contractual promise is breached.

 Doctrines of importance to contract law practitioners include negligent mis-statement, promissory estoppel, and misleading or deceptive conduct.

 Formation

 There are five essential elements necessary for legally binding contract formation: